nrxr/fishfiles/README.md

 # fishfiles

 These are configuration files for `fish` and an "ideal" terminal setup according to my needs.
 What comes with what I like?
-A nice looking terminal －which the prompt `pure` will provide－ and good-enough configurations.
+A nice looking terminal —which the prompt `pure` will provide— and good-enough configurations.

 This repository comes with a simple `install.sh` script that as the name says so it'll take care of installing the required packages in `macOS` with `brew` or in a linux distro that has either: `apt`, `apk`, `xbps-install` or `pacman` (in which case it'll install `yay` and use that to install things, using AURs if needed).

 ## Pre-requisites